OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-036.md

 ## Psalm 36:3

-> The words of his mouth are wickedness and deceit;
+> His words are full of wickedness and deceit;
-> He has ceased to be wise and to do good.
+> He has abandoned wisdom and goodness.

 ## Psalm 36:4

-> He plans wickedness on his bed;
+> He devises evil while on his bed;
-> He sets himself on a path that is not good;
+> He chooses a path that is not good;
-> He does not reject evil.
+> He does not turn away from wrongdoing.

 ---

 ## Psalm 36:5

-> Your mercy, Lord, extends to the heavens,
+> Your lovingkindness, Lord, reaches to the heavens,
-> Your faithfulness reaches to the skies.
+> Your faithfulness extends to the skies.

 ## Psalm 36:6

-> Your righteousness is like the mountains of God;
+> Your righteousness is as majestic as the mountains;
-> Your judgments are like the great deep.
+> Your judgments are as profound as the great deep.
-> Lord, You protect mankind and animals.
+> Lord, You care for both humans and animals.

 ## Psalm 36:7

-> How precious is Your mercy, God!
+> How invaluable is Your lovingkindness, God!
-> And the sons of mankind take refuge in the shadow of Your wings.
+> And humanity finds shelter under the shadow of Your wings.

 ## Psalm 36:8

-> They drink their fill of the abundance of Your house;
+> They are satisfied with the abundance of Your house;
-> And You allow them to drink from the river of Your delights.
+> And You refresh them with the river of Your delights.

 ## Psalm 36:9

-> For with You is the fountain of life;
+> For with You is the source of life;
-> In Your light we see light.
+> In Your light, we perceive light.

 ---

 ## Psalm 36:10

-> Prolong Your mercy to those who know You,
+> Continue Your lovingkindness to those who know You,
-> And Your righteousness to the upright of heart.
+> And Your righteousness to those with upright hearts.

 ## Psalm 36:11

-> May the foot of pride not come upon me,
+> Let not the foot of arrogance overtake me,
-> And may the hand of the wicked not drive me away.
+> And let not the hand of the wicked force me away.

 ## Psalm 36:12

-> There the doers of wrongdoing have fallen;
+> There the wrongdoers have fallen;
-> They have been thrust down and cannot rise.
+> They have been cast down and cannot rise.